UPDATED May 28, 2022: I’ve been a runner for most of my life. And I have made most of the common running mistakes runners make along the way.

 Related: How to overcome imposter syndrome

 Not believing in oneself can cause self-destruction.
-If you don’t believe you can reach your goals, then every workout, every family sacrifice, every early morning run is a WASTE OF TIME.
+If you don’t believe you can reach your goals, then every workout, every family sacrifice, every early morning run was a WASTE OF TIME.

 The power to believe in yourself is the most important quality a runner can have.
 Because when the going gets tough in a race, a workout, or just the grind—that is what will keep you going.
 So, do whatever it takes–start a positivity journal, visualize your goal, review your training logs, or get a life coach—to bolster that belief so you can accomplish all you’re capable of doing.